arsalan-19/stack-from-scratch/README.md

-# stack-from-scratch
-Stack implementation in Python without using inbuild packages.
+# Stack implementation in Python without using inbuild packages.